anuja-meetoo/SmartEXP3/controlled_experiment/README.md

 **lan cables - how to connect the devices... config...**

 ## Setting up the WiFi APs
-The routers did not have a web interface (GUI) due to lack of space on the device.
-Hence, the APs were set up as follows.
+The APs are setup as follows.
 ### Allow ssh from wan <br>
-  Add the following lines in /etc/config/firewall:
+  First of all, enable ssh on the router, by adding the following lines in /etc/config/firewall:
   ```
   config rule
     option src              wan